 - If the active presenter stops presenting, other presenters need to resume their presentations for people using Companion mode to view them.

-- Host controls—You can use host controls to moderate meetings in Companion mode.
-For example, you can make web, mobile, or Companion mode participants co-hosts, set up attendance tracking, and end the call for all (including Companion mode users).
+- Host controls—You can make participants co-hosts and set up attendance tracking.
 You can also control the use of chat, screen sharing, video, and audio.
 Learn more about host controls.

 - Ending the call for all—As a host, you can end the meeting for everyone.
-Ending the meeting for everyone disconnects any participants who might have forgotten to disconnect when they left the meeting room.
+Ending the meeting for everyone disconnects any participants who might have forgotten to leave.
 Learn more about ending meetings for everyone.

-- Live stream events—You can start and stop live stream events from Companion mode if you set up the events in Google Calendar before the meeting.
+- Live stream events—If you set up the events in Google Calendar before the meeting, you can start and stop live stream events from Companion mode.
 Learn more about live stream events.

 To set up breakout rooms in hybrid meetings, choose from the following options: